LibreOffice/core/vcl/README.lifecycle.md

 ### How does my familiar code change ?

-Lets tweak the exemplary code above to fit the new model:
+Let's tweak the exemplary code above to fit the new model:

 ```
 -	Dialog aDialog(... dialog params ... );